bevyengine/rfcs/rfcs/51-animation-composition.md

  - This process is (mostly) branch free and can be accelerated easily with SIMD compatible `Animatable::blend` implementations.

-Rough pseudo-code for sampling values with an exclusive system.

 ```rust
 fn sample_animators(
   animation_graphs: Query<(Entity, &AnimationGraph)>,